 SUPPLIES: Cardboard tubes, pencils, lids, spools, string, cups, etc

-How slow can you make the ball roll?
+How slowly can you make a ball roll down an inclined surface?
 Time your slow ball roll.
 Can you make it go slower?
 What do you need to add or take away?

-SUPPLIES: Large slanted surface or wall space, cardboard tubes and other recyclables including paper and tape.
+SUPPLIES: Large slanted surface (big piece of cardboard) or wall space, cardboard tubes, and other recyclables, including paper and tape.
 Some sort of ball like a ping pong ball.

 SUPPLIES: Marshmallows and toothpicks

-SUPPLIES: Our bag includes pipe cleaners. straws, a balloon, plastic bottle caps, plastic bottle, small cups, a kleenex box, and random packaging items.
+SUPPLIES: Our bag includes pipe cleaners.
+Straws, a balloon, plastic bottle caps, plastic bottles, small cups, a Kleenex box, and random packaging items.
 Make sure to leave access to tape, string, scissors, and other essentials.

 Use our paper bag STEM activity ideas as a stepping stone for more STEM ideas.
 Check out what you have, and think about what your kids like to do!
 Put together your paper bag STEM challenges from there.